 The follicular phase of the menstrual cycle begins with the first day of menstruation, at which time the body begins preparing a new batch of follicles to produce a mature egg.
-It ends with ovulation, when the mature egg is released to move to the uterus where it may be fertilized by sperm.
+It ends with ovulation when the mature egg is released to the fallopian tube where it may be fertilized by sperm.
 The last few days of the follicular phase, plus the ensuing ovulation, comprise the most fertile time in a woman's cycle.

-The follicular phase may also be refered to as the proliferative phase.
+The follicular phase may also be referred to as the proliferative phase.